kenellorando/cadence/README.md

 $ ./install.sh
 ```

-You will be prompted to provide the absolute path to a directory containing your music, a stream hostname, a rate limit timeout, a service password, and optional DNS.
+You will be prompted to provide an absolute path to a directory containing music, a stream hostname, a rate limit timeout, a service password, and optional reverse proxy configuration.
 If you need help figuring out what values to use, refer to the [Installation Guide](https://github.com/kenellorando/cadence/wiki/Installation#interactive-prompt-guide).

 Your radio stack will automatically launch and Cadence's web UI will become accessible at `localhost:8080`.

 After initial installation, simply run `docker compose pull` to check for container updates, then `docker compose up` to start your station again.
 Run `./install.sh` again at any time to reconfigure.
-If you make your own changes locally to Cadence's code, run `docker compose up --build` to build and run.
+If you make changes to code locally, run `docker compose up --build` to build and run.

 ## 🔬 Technical Details